wso2/helm-apim/README.md

   However, if you are deploying the charts in AWS, you can use the [AWS ALB Ingress Controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller/tree/main) as well.
 If you are using ACM to manage the certificates, using this controller over the nginx ingress controller would be more convenient.

-  > Note that the current tested version of the controller is 2.6.x
+  > Note that the current tested version of the controller is 2.6.x.

+  > The ingress class should be set to `alb` in the ingress resource if you are using the AWS ALB Ingress Controller.

   If the controller is not already available in your cluster, you can [configure the relevent IAM service account](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.6/deploy/installation/#configure-iam) and [deploy the controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.6/deploy/installation/#add-controller-to-cluster) in the cluster by following the instructions in the respective documentation.